 Continuum is futuristic fun, mixed in with lots of action and drama.
 It is one to check out and has the potential to develop into something quite special.

 What do you think?
 Have you been watching any of these shows?
-Are their any sci-fi wonders that I have missed out.
+Are their any sci-fi or fantasy wonders that I have missed out.
 Chime in on the comments and let me know.